Heart Health LogoPolicosanol header image

 Vs. Lovastatin (Mevacor)

-• Another advantage for policosanol is that it has no hepatotoxic effect.
+The policosanol research shows that there is another advantage.
+It has no hepatotoxic effect.
+In other words it is easy on the liver.
 Lovastatin significantly, but moderately, increased serum transaminases and creatine phosphokinase values while policosanol did not.
 Other side effects were also noted in lovastatin-treated patients but not in policosanol.

 Vs. Pravastatin (Pravachol)